Vitols999/QMS-WIKI/DocBasicsMapDem.md

 </TMS>
 ```

-Instead of a **\<ServerUrl>** the layer has a **<Script>** tag with JavaScript code.
+Instead of a `<ServerUrl>`: the layer has a `<Script>`: tag with JavaScript code.

 ## Mapsforge Maps

-Whilst QMapShack doesn't support Mapsforge maps (i.e. from [openandromaps.org](openandromaps.org)), you can use a local tileserver and a tms file to display the maps nevertheless.
+Whilst QMapShack doesn't support Mapsforge maps (i.e. from [openandromaps.org](https://www.openandromaps.org/)), you can use a local tile server and a TMS file to display the maps nevertheless.

-To set up the tileserver, you have to download (or clone) the [mapsforgesrv with gradle repository](https://github.com/telemaxx/mapsforgesrv_with_gradle) and copy the contents of the jars_ready2use folder to an easily accesible path.
+To set up the tile server, you have to download (or clone) the [mapsforgesrv with gradle repository](https://github.com/telemaxx/mapsforgesrv_with_gradle) and copy the contents of the jars_ready2use folder to an easily accessible path.
 You can delete the rest.

 Now download some map of interest into any folder that suits you.
-To conveniently start the tileserver create a .cmd file where you copied the contents of jars_ready2use and add this as contents:
+To conveniently start the tile server create a .cmd file where you copied the contents of `jars_ready2use` and add this as contents:

 ```cmd
 java -jar MapsforgeSrv.jar -m \path\to\map